Types of corporate environments

 All that sitting opens up the opportunity for upper and lower back pain and well as neck, shoulder, and wrist aches.

-Enjoy a better reading experience with an ergonomic standing Imaging Desk, designed to give you the optimum control over sitting and standing during your workday.
+Enjoy a better reading experience with ergonomic Imaging Standing Desks, designed to give you the optimum control over sitting and standing during your workday.

 Find out more about standing desks in the healthcare industry here.